Fault-tolerant fermionic quantum computing: Advantages over qubit quantum simulation

 \section{Advantages over qubit quantum simulation}

-We now show that our approach yields an exponential depth advantage over the most efficient qubit algorithm for simulating trotterized time evolution under the kinetic energy term in crystalline materials (first term in Eq.~\eqref{eq_hubbard}).
-The, to our knowledge, most efficient qubit algorithm uses fermionic-SWAP (fSWAP) networks, leading to $\mathcal{O}(N)$ depth and $\mathcal{O}(N^2)$ Clifford gates per Trotter step, where $N$ is the number of fermionic sites in the model~\cite{Kivlichan2018}.
-Local encodings of qubits into fermions~\cite{Bravyi2002, Derby2021, Chen2024} yield little advantage for such all-to-all connected hoppings.
-The FFFT described above can also used in qubits, where atom rearrangements are replaced by layers of fSWAP$=$SWAP$\cdot$CZ gates, Fig.~\ref{fig:4}d.
-These layers cannot be contracted even in all-to-all connected hardware such as tweezer arrays or trapped ions~\cite{Hemery2023}.
-This leads to a gate depth of $\mathcal{O}(N\log N)$ and $\mathcal{O}(N^2\log(N))$ Clifford gates, which is worse than the fSWAP network implementation.
+We now show that our approach yields a large advantage over currently known qubit algorithms for simulating Trotterized time evolution under the Hamiltonian of crystalline materials.

-By contrast, in our fermionic platform, the fact that fSWAP gates are implemented by atom rearrangements and can therefore be contracted (Fig.~\ref{fig:4}c), leads to a Clifford complexity of $\mathcal{O}(N\log(N))$ and a depth of $\mathcal{O}(\log N)$, yielding an exponential improvement for the latter.
-Moreover, our compilation of the constituent FFFT subroutines (see Fig.~\ref{fig:4}e, f) only takes two braiding and three single-fermion gates and T-gate depth 1, which is more gate-efficient than currently known qubit decompositions taking three CNOTs, nine single-qubit gates and T-gate depth 2~\cite{Kivlichan2020}.
+The most depth-efficient qubit algorithm to date achieves $\mathcal{O}(N)$ depth per Trotter step through the use of fermionic-SWAP (fSWAP=SWAP$\cdot$CZ) networks, where $N$ is the number of fermionic sites in the model~\cite{Kivlichan2018}.
+Currently-known local encodings of qubits into fermions~\cite{Verstraete2005} yield little advantage for such all-to-all connected hoppings.
+The FFFT described above can also be used in qubits with fSWAP networks, where atom rearrangements are replaced by layers of fSWAP gates, Fig.~\ref{fig:4}d.
+Because of the parallelizability restriction imposed by the CZ gates, this leads to gate depth $\mathcal{O}(N\log N)$.
+We improve the gate depth by using $\mathcal{O}(N^2)$ ancillas and log-depth Clifford-only fanout gates.
+This enables a parallelization of the CZ gates in the FFFT circuit~\cite{hoyer2005}, see Methods.
+This ``pFFFT'' method achieves $\mathcal{O}(\mathrm{log}(N))$ depth, but the $\mathcal{O}(N^2)$ ancillas mean that the circuit volume stays $\mathcal{O}(N^2)$ just like for the fSWAP implementation.
+Furthermore, the ancillas are \emph{logical} ancillas, meaning the overhead in terms of physical qubits for these $\mathcal{O}(N^2)$ ancillas is prohibitive.

-For the more general $H_\mathrm{qchem}$, at first sight, no depth advantage is possible because fermi-SWAP networks achieve the optimal depth $\mathcal{O}(N^3)$~\cite{Kivlichan2018}, which our approach reproduces with a smaller prefactor.
-However, asymptotically, there are only $\mathcal{O}(N^2)$ non-negligible terms in the often-used Gaussian basis~\cite{McClean2014}.
-We therefore expect that, for large $N$, we will again yield at least an $\sim N$ depth advantage by the fact that our fermion approach always achieves the optimal depth by parallelization, whereas in the qubit approach, most of the fermi-SWAP network would still have to be traversed.
+By contrast, in our fermionic platform, the fact that fSWAP gates are implemented by atom rearrangements (Fig.~\ref{fig:4}c) means that a depth of $\mathcal{O}(\log N)$ can be implemented without ancillas, yielding $\mathcal{O}(N)$ space and $\tilde{\mathcal{O}}(N)$ volume complexity.
+We note that the $N$-scaling of movement time does not prevent the exponential depth reduction from leading to an exponential time saving.
+This is because the constant overhead of error correction dominates, see Methods.
+We achieve another depth improvement through our compilation of the constituent FFFT subroutines (see Fig.~\ref{fig:4}e, f), which only takes half the previously-known T-gate depth~\cite{Kivlichan2020}.